jschreuder/Middle/chapter4.md

 In previous chapters, you've seen middleware in action: parsing JSON requests, handling routing, and managing errors.
 But middleware's true power lies in building custom behavior that cuts across your entire application.
 Authentication, request validation, response transformation - these cross-cutting concerns are where middleware shines.

+This chapter covers four essential middleware patterns that every Middle application needs:

+1. **Authentication middleware** - Verifying user identity with JWT tokens
+2. **Request filtering and validation** - Using Middle's built-in interfaces with external libraries
+3. **Response modification** - Adding CORS headers and application-level caching
+4. **Middleware composition** - Organizing middleware stacks for different environments

-This chapter teaches you to build sophisticated middleware using Middle's explicit composition approach.
-You'll learn when to use middleware versus when to leverage infrastructure, how to integrate external libraries cleanly, and how to compose middleware pipelines that are both powerful and maintainable.
+You'll learn when to use middleware versus infrastructure, how to integrate proven libraries like Symfony Validator, and how to test middleware effectively.

-The key insight: **Middle's explicit middleware composition makes complex request processing predictable and debuggable**.

 *Note: We recommend using `declare(strict_types = 1);` everywhere, but for brevity we did not include them in the code examples.*